sindresorhus/p-cancelable/readme.md

 ### What about the official [Cancelable Promises proposal](https://github.com/tc39/proposal-cancelable-promises)?

-It's still an early draft and I don't really like its current direction.
+~~It's still an early draft and I don't really like its current direction.
 It complicates everything and will require deep changes in the ecosystem to adapt to it.
 And the way you have to use cancel tokens is verbose and convoluted.
-I much prefer the more pragmatic and less invasive approach in this module.
+I much prefer the more pragmatic and less invasive approach in this module.~~ The proposal was withdrawn.

 ## Related